SGSMI.ORG

 Three Saginaw County Atlases are reproduced here.

-Following each is an index listing all the names that appeared in the atlas.
+1877, 1896 and 1916 Following each is an index listing all the names that appeared in the atlas.
 Original content lists appear near the front of each of the books, and land plat maps give aid to land researchers and genealogists.

 The transcribing, compiling, alphabetizing and typing of the 28,000 names from the three atlases has been the task of many members of this society.
 Thanks are here expressed for the many hours of selfless labor, which have made these rare books available again to the public with the convenience of the indexes.